prividentity/PrivateIdentity-Oldd/Route-Setup.md

         . ./setup_ingress.sh
         kubectl get ing

-Note: You need to change Route53 rules in aws for new nlb [network load balancer], **kubectl get ing** will give you alb address.

 Note:

+1. You need to change Route53 rules in aws for new nlb [network load balancer], **kubectl get ing** will give you alb address.
-Please note the address given by the **kubectl get ing** as we will be using it to create an alias during the Route setup
+2. Please note the address given by the **kubectl get ing** as we will be using it to create an alias during the Route setup

 ## AWS Route53
 Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
 It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.